Medical Policy: 06.01.24

-Computer-assisted navigation involves three steps: data acquisition, registration, and tracking.
+Computer-assisted navigation (CAN) involves three steps: data acquisition, registration, and tracking.

 For many orthopedic surgical procedures, optimal alignment is considered an important aspect of long-term success.
 For example, misplaced tunnels in anterior cruciate ligament (ACL) or posterior cruciate ligament (PCL) reconstruction or malalignment of arthroplasty components are some of the leading causes of instability and reoperation.
 In total hip arthroplasty (THA), orientation of the acetabular component of the THA is considered critical, while for total knee arthroplasty (TKA), alignment of the femoral and tibial components and ligament balancing are considered important outcomes.
 Ideally, one would prefer controlled trials comparing the long-term outcomes, including stability and reoperation rates.
 Intermediate outcomes include the number of procedures that achieve a predetermined level of acceptable alignment.